tomgarth/ISC_Earthquake_Toolbox/README.md

-# ISC Earthquake toolbox for MATLAB
+# ISC Earthquake Toolbox for MATLAB
 A set of MATLAB functions for downloading and handling earthquake data from the International Seismological Centre (ISC).
 The toolbox contains a number of MATLAB livescripts to get you started.